sashachernenkoff/snake/README.md

 ## snake

 A simple snake game written in java, using javaFX to display the game.
+I made this while learning java through David J. Eck's book 'Introduction to Programming Using Java'.

 ## screenshot